-Except as indicated in question 5.1 above with regard to the financial collateral, there are no out-of-court proceedings available for the creditor to seize the asset in an enforcement procedure.
+Except as indicated in question 5.1 above with regard to financial collateral, there are no out-of-court proceedings available for the creditor to seize assets in an enforcement procedure.
 However, it is important to mention the fact that the implementation of the new law has not yet been tested.